-So Renaissance poetry became increasingly precise in metaphor, vocabulary, meter, and rhyme.
 In the sixteenth and seventeenth centuries, poetry was understood to be more precise than prose.
-Because it forced its writer to choose words so carefully, poetry could be the best vehicle for information; Sir Philip Sidney, writing his enormously influential essay The Defense of Poesy around 1580, concludes, "Of all sciences ... is our poet the monarch. ...
+In fact, because it forced its writer to choose words so carefully, poetry was seen as the best way to speak truth; Sir Philip Sidney, writing his enormously influential essay The Defense of Poesy around 1580, concludes, "Of all sciences . . . is our poet the monarch. . . .
 He beginneth not with obscure definitions, which must blur the margin with interpretations and load the memory with doubtfulness; but he cometh to you with words set in delightful proportion."

-This respect for words had something to do with science, but also something to do with Protestantism; new efforts to translate the Bible into "reliable prose," rather than relying on the interpretation of the Holy Spirit in the church, put a high premium on the ability of plain words to reveal God.
-"In this milieu," writes Barbara Lewalski in Protestant Poetics and the Seventeenth-
+This respect for words had something to do with science, but also something to do with Protestantism; new efforts to translate the Bible into "reliable prose," rather than relying on the interpretation of the Holy Spirit speaking through churchmen, put a high premium on the ability of plain words to reveal God.
+"In this milieu," writes Barbara Lewalski in Protestant Poetics and the Seventeenth-Century Religious Lyric, "the Christian poet is led to relate his work not to inef-